-Shall be set to false if subtitles are disabled by the terminal and applications cannot enable subtitles.
-When set to false, subtitle components that are selected using the component selection API of the supported media objects i.e. A/V Control object, a video/broadcast object, A/V control object andor HTML5 media elements.
-Otherwise shallelement will not be set to true presented.
+Shall be set to false if subtitles are disabled by the terminal.
+When set to false, subtitle components that are selected using a video/broadcast object, A/V control object or HTML5 media element will not be presented.
 See also clause 10.2.7.